DominickSantaMaria/MyHostFrontEndApplication/README.md

 Added functions for string parsing on tableTemplate.html to parse replies from the server.
 Functions will take replies that the client requests (how many groups in queue) and display a wait time and number of groups ahead of you in queue for a specific table

+05 Dec 2021: Added function for creating request string for group reservation.

 -----------------------------------------------
 # Completed Steps:
 1. Organize and develop created home screen